LarsBesselmann/WCA-EJA-GettingStarted/README.md

 In this lab, you will use the **watsonx Code Assistant** to understand and modernize an existing Java Enterprise application.
 </details>

+## Disclaimer
+watsonx Code Assistant is developed and released in an agile manner.
+In addition to adding new capabilities, the interface is likely to change over time.
+Therefore, the screenshots used in this lab guide might not always look exactly like what you see in the product.
+These differences should not affect how the lab works.
+However, there are some changes that can affect the results:

+- Foundation models can be very sensitive to input.
+If you enter slightly different text than what the exercise is using (even if it is just a single word or a modified set of labeled data), the outcome can be different.
+- There is ongoing tuning of the models.
+If the models themselves are updated, then some of the results may vary.

 ## Accessing and using the lab environment
 <details>
 <summary>How to use the lab environment</summary>